wso2/docs-mi/en/docs/reference/mediators/respond-mediator.md

 # Respond Mediator

-The respond mediator stops the processing of the current message and sends the message back to the client as a response.
+The Respond mediator stops the processing of the current message and sends the message back to the client as a response.

 ## Syntax